 I was selected as the Designated Alternate for a Fulbright Research Chair in March 2020.
 I was also awarded the 2016-2017 Craig Dobbin Chair of Canadian Studies at University College Dublin (UCD), Ireland, for which I developed the Canada 150 conference, “Untold Stories of the Past 150 Years.”
 The conference was supported by a SSHRC Connection Grant (2017) and staged in April 2017 at UCD.
 On the Other Side(s) of 150, the book developed from this conference and co-edited with Dr. Sarah Henzi, is under advance contract with Wilfrid Laurier University Press (2021).
 Prior to this, I was awarded a John A. Sproul Research Fellowship from Canadian Studies at the University of California, Berkeley, where I served as a Visiting Scholar in January 2016.

-My books have been recognized with several distinctions, as finalists for the Gabrielle Roy Prize in English and the LAMBDA Prize and I have either won several teaching awards, including the Departmental Teaching Award (2008-2009) and Best Professor of the Humanities (2007-2008, 2009-2010), or nominated for several others, including Best Professor of the Humanities; the Teaching and Learning Award, College of Arts & Humanities, University College Dublin, Ireland (2017); and the William and Nancy Turner Teaching Award (2010-2011, 2018-2019, 2019-2020).
+My books have been recognized with several distinctions, as finalists for the Gabrielle Roy Prize in English and the LAMBDA Prize.
+I have either won several teaching awards, including the Departmental Teaching Award (2008-2009) and Best Professor of the Humanities (2007-2008, 2009-2010), or nominated for several others, including Best Professor of the Humanities; the Teaching and Learning Award, College of Arts & Humanities, University College Dublin, Ireland (2017); and the William and Nancy Turner Teaching Award (2010-2011, 2018-2019, 2019-2020).
 At Bishop’s University, I was awarded the Faculty Evaluation Committee Merit Award for Research/Teaching in 2010 and again in 2013.

 As President of the Quebec Writers’ Federation (2014-2016; 2017-2018), I developed the Prize for Young Writers (inaugurated in 2017) and the re-staging of Turtle Island Reads (created by Dr. Deanna Reder) to McGill University and CBC Radio.
 Turtle Island Reads was staged for the 4th time in April 2019 in Quebec.
-I am a Board Member for Guernica Press and Studies in Canadian Literature, and the Coordinator of the Morris House Reading Series at Bishop’s University.
+I am a Board Member for Guernica Press and the Coordinator of the Morris House Reading Series at Bishop’s University.
 I also conceived of and run the Student Writing Week/End in the Eastern Townships (SWEET), and organized the Literary Umbrella of Quebec (LUQ).